JCSDA-internal/ioda-converters/src/ncar/obs2ioda/README.md

    pip install pytest netcdf4 requests
    ```

-Here’s the updated README instructions with the `-m` flag usage included and clarified:

----

 1. **Run the test suite** from the `obs2ioda` build directory.
 To display detailed output and see which tests are being run, use the `--verbose` flag:

    ```bash